Therealchainman/archive-cp/adventofcode/2021/day8/day8.md

     print(s.computeSumOutputs())
 ```

-Final solution using frozenset because it is immutable set that is hashable and can be a key in a dictionary in python.
+Uses logic to solve with if statements.
+Using frozenset because it is immutable set that is hashable and can be a key in a dictionary in python.

 ```py
 class SevenSegmentSearch: